jwsharpe/jwsharpe.github.io.old/posts/markdown/2019-10-14-spinning-up-desktop-applications-as-a-web-dev-in-5-minutes-using-electron.md

----
-layout: post
-title: Spinning Up Desktop Apps as a Web Developer using Electron
+# Spinning Up Desktop Apps as a Web Developer using Electron
----

 TLDR;
 ```